Final FEL Benefit Review

 However, whenever the WSIB determines that an initial determination or redetermination is not required, the review period ends.
 The WSIB must complete this review and fully notify the worker of ongoing wage loss entitlement within five business days from the date it is decided that an initial determination or redetermination is not required.

 If at any point it is determined that the worker no longer has an impairment, the FEL benefit is terminated the following day.
-If a worker undergoes an initial determination that results in a zero percent non-economic loss (NEL) rating, FEL benefits continue until the worker is notified in writing and are paid to the end of the month in which the zero percent NEL decision is rendered, see 18-04-14, Reviewing FEL Benefits (Prior to Final Review).
+If a worker undergoes an initial determination that results in a zero percent non-economic loss (NEL) rating, FEL benefits continue until the worker is notified in writing and are paid to the end of the month in which the zero percent NEL decision is rendered, refer to 18-04-14, Reviewing FEL Benefits (Prior to Final Review).

 Eligibility despite a zero percent NEL rating